CS107-off-piste/cs107-FinalProject/docs/milestone2.md

     * `OffPiste/install` contains the compiled `.so` library.
 * `docs/` which contains files such as this one, documenting the library and development process.
     * `docs/doxygen` contains html documentation for the `AutoDiff` library's functions.
+* `example_usage` contains an example project showing how you can use the `OffPiste` library
 * `3PL` contains 3rd party components.
 At present, this is Google test.

 ### What are the basic modules?

 The core module is implemented in `OffPiste/core/src`.
 This is where the source code for the automatic differentiation library is held.
 The header file for this source code is in `Offpiste/include`.
 This header file also includes the in-line documentation for each function.

 The root directory has a `./config.sh` file.
-This is a shell script that reads in a user's command and executes actions (such as compiling the library, generating documentation, or generating coverage information). `./config.sh` delegates some functionality to `OffPiste/config.sh`, `OffPiste/coverage.sh`, and `CMake`.
+This is a shell script that reads in a user's command and executes actions (such as compiling the library, generating documentation, or generating coverage information).
+Depending on the arguments passed to it, `./config.sh` calls `OffPiste/config.sh`, `OffPiste/coverage.sh`, and / or `CMake`.

 `C++` compilation is handled through `CMake`, using the `CMakeLists.txt` files in `OffPiste/` and its subdirectories.